Looking for aquarium maintenance in Bolton? We’re here to keep you covered

 Bolton is a large town in Greater Manchester in North West England, historically and traditionally a part of Lancashire.
 A former mill town, Bolton has been a production centre for textiles since Flemish weavers settled in the area in the 14th century, introducing a wool and cotton-weaving tradition.
 The urbanisation and development of the town largely coincided with the introduction of textile manufacturing during the Industrial Revolution.
 Bolton was a 19th-century boomtown, and, at its zenith in 1929, its 216 cotton mills and 26 bleaching and dyeing works made it one of the largest and most productive centres of cotton spinning in the world.
 The British cotton industry declined sharply after the First World War, and, by the 1980s, cotton manufacture had virtually ceased in Bolton.

 Close to the West Pennine Moors, Bolton is 10 miles northwest of Manchester and lies between Bury, Blackburn, Chorley, Darwen, and Salford.
-It’s surrounded by several neighbouring towns and villages that together form the Metropolitan Borough of Bolton, of which Bolton is the administrative centre.
+Several neighbouring towns and villages that together form the Metropolitan Borough of Bolton, surround Bolton, where the town is the borough’s administrative centre.
 Bolton originated as a small settlement in the moorland known as Bolton le Moors.
-In the English Civil War, the town was a Parliamentarian outpost in a staunchly Royalist region and, as a result, was stormed by 3,000 Royalist troops led by Prince Rupert of the Rhine in 1644.
+The town was a Parliamentarian outpost in a staunchly Royalist region during the English Civil War and, as a result, was stormed by 3,000 Royalist troops led by Prince Rupert of the Rhine in 1644.
 In what became known as the Bolton Massacre, 1,600 residents were killed, and 700 were taken prisoner.

-Bolton Wanderers football club play home games at the University of Bolton Stadium, and the WBA World light-welterweight champion Amir Khan was born in the town.
-Cultural interests include the Octagon Theatre and the Bolton Museum and Art Gallery, as well as one of the earliest public libraries established after the Public Libraries Act 1850.
+Bolton Wanderers football club play home games at the University of Bolton Stadium.
+Elsewhere, the WBA World light-welterweight champion Amir Khan was also born in the town.
+Cultural interests include the Octagon Theatre and the Bolton Museum and Art Gallery.
+That’s in addition to one of the earliest public libraries established after the Public Libraries Act 1850.

-Bolton is a common Northern English name derived from the Old English for a settlement with a dwelling.
-The first recorded use of the name, in the form Boelton, dates from 1185 to describe Bolton le Moors, though this may not be in relation to a dwelling.
-It was recorded as Bothelton in 1212, Botelton in 1257, Boulton in 1288, and Bolton after 1307.
-Later forms of Botheltun were Bodeltown, Botheltun-le-Moors, Bowelton, Boltune, Bolton-super-Moras, Bolton-in-ye-Moors, and Bolton-le-Moors.
+The name Bolton derives from the Old English for a settlement with a dwelling.
+The first recorded use of the name, in the form Boelton, dates from 1185.
+Boelton describes Bolton le Moors, though this may not be in relation to a dwelling.
+Records list it as Bothelton in 1212, Botelton in 1257, Boulton in 1288, and Bolton after 1307.
+Elsewhere, later forms of Botheltun were Bodeltown, Botheltun-le-Moors, Bowelton, Boltune, Bolton-super-Moras, Bolton-in-ye-Moors, and Bolton-le-Moors.

-The town’s motto of Supera Moras means “overcome difficulties” and is a pun on the Bolton-super-Moras version of the name meaning, literally, “Bolton on the moors”.
-The name itself is referred to in the badge of the Bolton Metropolitan Borough Council using a form of visual pun, a rebus, in combining motifs of arrow for ‘bolt’ and heraldic crown for ‘tun’, the term for the central high point of a defensive position that is the etymon of the suffix of Bolton.
+The town’s motto of Supera Moras means “overcome difficulties” and is a pun on the Bolton-super-Moras version of the name.
+Bolton-super-Moras’ meaning is, literally, “Bolton on the moors”.
+There’s a reference to the name in the badge of the Bolton Metropolitan Borough Council, too.
+This use features a form of visual pun.
+The pun depicts a rebus, in combining motifs of arrow for ‘bolt’ and heraldic crown for ‘tun’.
+A tun is the central high point of a defensive position that is the etymon of the suffix of Bolton.

 Bolton Aquarium

-Having first opened its doors to the public in 1941, Bolton Aquarium is now home to more than 70 varieties of fish originating from across the globe.
-Part of Bolton Museum, Aquarium and Archive, Bolton Aquarium’s extensive fish collection contains a wide range of freshwater fish from as far and wide as Africa, Borneo, Brazil, Burma, Costa Rica, Madagascar, Malaysia, Peru, and Venezuela.
+Having first opened its doors to the public in 1941, Bolton Aquarium now houses over 70 varieties of fish.
+These are fish originating from across the globe.
+Part of Bolton Museum, Aquarium and Archive, Bolton Aquarium’s extensive fish collection contains a wide range of freshwater fish.
+These are fish from as far and wide as Africa, Borneo, Brazil, Burma, Costa Rica, Madagascar, Malaysia, Peru, and Venezuela.
 Some of the fish you can see at Bolton Aquarium include:

 This strange, snake-like fish comes from the swamps of central Africa, near the Congo River.
 It belongs to an ancient group, and fish very similar to the ornate bichir were present alongside the dinosaurs.

 Due to their fierce reputation, the piranhas are one of the most popular exhibits at Bolton Aquarium.
-According to legend, anyone who enters the water in the Amazon region where these fish are found runs the risk of being devoured in seconds!
-The truth is less gory, as they eat mostly other fish.
+Legend says anyone entering Amazonian waters where these fish are found runs the risk of being devoured in seconds!
+However, the truth is less gory, as they eat mostly other fish.

-The pygmy glass danio is one of the smallest fish in the world and has attracted much interest from scientists looking to find reliable breeding methods to help medical science.
+The pygmy glass danio is one of the smallest fish in the world.
+As such, it has attracted much interest from scientists looking to find reliable breeding methods to help medical science.

 Recreating a natural environment

-All Bolton Aquarium’s fish live in tanks that are kept as close to their natural habitats as possible.
-For example, their Peruvian fish are kept in tanks that have a similar environment to a small stream in Peru with shallow waters, plants and fallen leaves.
-Meanwhile, the Indian display has bright lighting with rocks and wood to provide shelter based on images and videos from local experts who live near the rivers.
+Bolton Aquarium maintains all of its fish in tanks kept as close to their natural habitats as possible.
+For example, their Peruvian fish are kept in tanks that have a similar environment to a small stream in Peru.
+This includes shallow waters, plants and fallen leaves.
+Meanwhile, the Indian display has bright lighting with rocks and wood for shelter.
+This set-up is based on images and videos from local experts who live near the rivers.

-Bolton Aquarium is also home to Lake Malawi cichlids, also known as mbuna, which means “rockfish” in the language of the Tonga people of Malawi.
+Bolton Aquarium is also home to Lake Malawi cichlids, also known as mbuna.
+Mbuna means “rockfish” in the language of the Tonga people of Malawi.
 They spend most of their life within the rocks of the lake and will only swim within a two- or three-metre perimeter of their caves, hiding behind or under the rocks when a potential predator approaches.

 Bolton Aquarium has recreated the same rocky environment in which they live.
 If you stand in front of their tank, you’ll notice how quickly they disappear within the crevices of the rocks.
 From their point of view, humans appear to represent the same shape as fish-eating birds.